2021/22 Full-time Undergraduate course

-Access Course (120 credits) with an overall mark of 65% to include NICATS Maths (25 credits) or Maths 1 & 2.
+Access Course (120 credits) with an overall mark of 65% in Level 3 modules; to iclude NICATS Maths (25 credits) or Maths 1 and 2

-You must satisfy the General Entrance Requirements for admission to a first degree course.
+You must satisfy the General Entrance Requirements for admission to a first degree course as follows:

-GCSE profile to include Grade C or 4 (or above) in English and Mathematics.
+GCSE profile to include Grade C or 4 (or above) in English and Maths